 Here, James Foster, Senior Commercial Manager at SJD Accountancy, discusses how the High-Income Child Benefit Charge (HICBC) works in practice.

-The HICBC is a tax charge in place for higher earners, which returns child benefit claimed by the claimant or their partner if their income exceeds £50,000 per annum.
+The HICBC is a tax charge in place for higher earners, which returns child benefit claimed by the claimant or their partner if at least one of them earns £50,000 per annum or more.

 However, there are some restrictions on this, which is explained below: